Skip to product information

 Vibrant Stillness

-Placing their large ceramic pot on the floor before them, the white tiger enters the timelessness of tea.
+Sitting with their timeless steep, the tiger appears ageless.
 Their upright posture aligns their circulatory pathways, allowing for deep relaxation in the caverns of their being.
-As pockets of tension dissolve, the tiger’s thoughts become more subtle.
+As pockets of tension dissolve, their thoughts become more subtle.
 With amulets of tea, scarabs, and small spirit-maps of the four directions to support them, the tiger cultivates a bright and vibrant stillness.
+Their muscles look springy and youthful.
+Their piercing mismatched eyes and grizzled features give a weathered and intensely wise countenance.